Grzegorz Ryś

-Grzegorz Wojciech Ryś (born 9 February 1964) is a Polish Catholic prelate who has served as Archbishop of Łódź since 2017.
-He was previously an auxiliary bishop of the Archdiocese of Kraków and titular bishop of Arcavica from 2011 to 2017.
+Grzegorz Wojciech Ryś (born 9 February 1964) is a Polish Catholic prelate, academic and theologian who has served as Archbishop of Kraków since 2025.
+He was previously an auxiliary bishop of the Archdiocese of Kraków from 2011 to 2017 and Archbishop of Łódź from 2017 to 2025.
 He also served as an apostolic administrator of the Diocese of Kalisz from 2020 to 2021.

-Pope Francis made Ryś a cardinal on 30 September 2023.
+Pope Francis made Ryś a cardinal in 2023.

 Biography

 Early life

 Grzegorz Wojciech Ryś was born on 9 February 1964 in Kraków.
-In 1982–1988, he studied at the Faculty of Theology and the Faculty of History of the Church of the Pontifical Academy of Theology in Kraków, as well as at the Major Seminary of the Archdiocese of Kraków.
+In 1982–1988, he studied at the Faculty of Theology and the Faculty of History of the Church of the Pontifical Academy of Theology in Krakow, today Pontifical University of John Paul II, as well as at the Major Seminary of the Metropolitan Archdiocese of Kraków.
 He was ordained a priest on 22 May 1988 in the Wawel Cathedral by Cardinal Franciszek Macharski, then the Metropolitan Archbishop of Kraków.
 In 1994, Ryś earned a doctorate in theological sciences based on his dissertation about Medieval folk piety in Poland.
 In 2000, having completed a dissertation on Jan Hus, Ryś obtained a post-doctoral degree in the field of history.